ashuotaku/Personal-Wiki/README.md

+> [!NOTE]
+> My personal obsidian vault showcase so that you can easily replicate this workflow by cloning this repo and you can suggest me for any changes or file an issue if there's any bug.
+Btw, I am noob in git and github and my english is also not that great.

+> [!NOTE]
+> ### Some tricks:
+> - In editing mode in obsidian press `alt + b` to quickly add a banner from internet.
+> - Add tags like `favorite` or `followup` to make notes appear in the sidebar or you can directly customize the sidebar by editing the sidebar note.

 > [!TIP]
 > ### What's new:
 > Now you can invert image color and make it adaptable with dark theme or light theme using the invert image css snippet: